The Adventures of a Boy Called Wolf

 The deputy sighed, "I have to."

 The deputy put the boy in the jail cell and left the office.
-So there the boy sat stewing over what had happened for him to get there.
-He spent a long lonely hour in the cell.
+He spent a long lonely hour in the cell stewing over what had happened for him to get there.
 When the deputy returned, he opened the cell to let the boy out, "It seems your name is Caleb."
 He led the boy back into the office.

 As soon as he entered the office Caleb noticed the front door slightly ajar.
 Another man stood in the middle of the room.
 A very tall man wearing a large knife tucked in his belt.
 The man looked at him with hard set eyes.
 The boy spooked and bolted for the door.